angular/angular/aio/content/guide/hydration.md

 </div>

+<a id="cdn-configuration"></a>
+### CDN Optimizations

+Many CDNs offer a feature that will try to optimize your rendered application by stripping all nodes from the rendered DOM that it thinks are unnecessary, which includes comment nodes.
+Comment nodes are an essential part of Angular's functioning and are critical for hydration to work.
+You will need to disable this CDN feature in order to ensure your application loads and hydrates.

+If CDN optimization is enabled and you have hydration enabled, when you attempt to load the page you will encounter error [NG0507](https://angular.io/errors/NG0507).
+If you see this error, you should go and disable the CDN optimization.

 ### Custom or Noop Zone.js are not yet supported

 Hydration relies on a signal from Zone.js when it becomes stable inside an application, so that Angular can start the serialization process on the server or post-hydration cleanup on the client to remove DOM nodes that remained unclaimed.